-Data were also collected from drug, alcohol, and comorbid use.
+Data were also collected on the use of drugs, alcohol and comorbid drugs.

 A total of 3038 patients were recruited for the study.
 Most are male (98%) and black (67%).
-Middle Ages the subscription was 49 years.
-Alcohol abuse was present in 28% of patients and 26% reported use of psychotropic substance; 11% reported drug and alcohol problems.
+The Middle Ages were 49 years old.
+Alcohol abuse was present in 28% of patients and 26% reported use of psychotropic substances; 11% reported drug and alcohol problems.

-The patients were followed up for an average of eight years.
-There were 902 deaths (30% of the cohort) during 24805 people-years of follow-up.
+Patients were followed for an average of eight years.
+There were 902 deaths (30% of the cohort) during 24805 person-years of follow-up.

 About 70% of the patients received 80% or more of the care indicators in the first year.

-Overall, receiving 80% or more of the recommended care indicators was associated with a reduction of 25% in mortality risk compared to lower standards of care (adjusted for age 0,75 risk ratio, 95% IC, 0,65-0,86 ).
-The association between higher quality of care and lower risk of mortality was independent of drugs or alcohol abuse.
-However, quality of care was unable to overcome the higher risk of mortality associated with disease severity (adjusted for age risk ratio 1,18, IC 95%, 1.15 -1.21).
+In general, receiving 80% or more of the recommended care indicators was associated with a 25% reduction in the risk of mortality compared to lower standards of care (age-adjusted risk ratio 0,75; 95% CI, 0,65 , 0,86 -1,18).
+The association between the highest quality of care and the lowest risk of mortality was independent of drugs or alcohol abuse.
+However, the quality of care was unable to overcome the higher risk of mortality associated with the severity of the disease (adjusted for age: risk ratio 95; 1.15% CI, 1.21 -XNUMX).

-"The year 2010 US National HIV / AIDS Strategy identifies QOC [quality of care] improvement for people living with HIV as a national priority," the authors conclude.
+"The year 2010 US National HIV / AIDS Strategy identifies improving the QOC [quality of care] for people living with HIV as a national priority", conclude the authors.

-"The current study suggests that this policy may further improve survival among HIV-infected patients who are caring but that increasing adherence to quality of care measured may not be sufficient to improve mortality levels without addressing underlying conditions . "
+“The current study suggests that this policy may still improve survival among HIV-infected patients who dedicate themselves to care, but that increasing adherence to the quality of care measured may not be sufficient to improve mortality levels without facing underlying conditions. . ”

-The editorial describes the lower mortality associated with quality health care soon after entering HIV CARE as "commendable."
+The editorial describes the lower mortality associated with quality health care shortly after entering HIV CARE as "commendable."
 But the author notes:

-The results "do not provide an indication of sustained quality of care."
-In addition, because HIV has become chronic, throughout life, for most patients it is no longer adequate to monitor results based exclusively on care during first year of follow-up.
-The author writes: "Our indicators of quality of care will have to change."
+The results "do not offer an indication of quality of sustained care."
+In addition, because HIV has become chronic, throughout life, for most patients it is no longer adequate to monitor outcomes based solely on care during the first year of follow-up.
+The author writes: “Our service quality indicators will have to change”.